 Your doctor will likely recommend that you begin therapy and will want you to start moving again as soon as possible.
 Foot and leg exercises often precede walking and will help you regain confidence and strength.
 Flexibility exercises will follow, with additional exercises to build strength and endurance.
 After roughly three months, you should be able to walk without aid (depending on the severity of the injury).

 The Sacramento and Roseville personal injury lawyers at The Sevey Law Firm understand that pelvic fractures can affect your ability to work and support yourself and your family.
 You may notice the medical bills and other expenses piling up, and you may be concerned about how you will pay them.

 We’re here to tell you that you are not alone.
-Our team of attorneys have the experience and resources that you need to make sure that the responsible party pays for what they’ve done.
-We will aggressively fight on your behalf to get you the financial compensation you need to pay your bills and help you through the recovery process, not matter how long that might be.
+Our team of attorneys has the experience and resources that you need to make sure that the responsible party pays for what they’ve done.
+We will aggressively fight on your behalf to get you the financial compensation you need to pay your bills and help you through the recovery process, no matter how long that might be.

 As with any injury claim, time is limited to take legal action.
 Don’t wait until it is too late to get the money you are owed.

 Contact The Sevey Law Firm today by calling (916) 788-7100, chatting with us live on our website, or filling out our quick contact form.
 We are here to listen to you and stand up for you when you need us most.